googleads/googleads-shopping-samples/README_MERCHANT.md

         client](https://developers.google.com/shopping-content/v2/how-tos/authorizing)
         credentials

-3. Each set of samples uses a different configuration file.
-For the Merchant API for Shopping, take the example `merchant-info.json` from the repository root and copy it into `$(HOME)/shopping-samples/content`.
+3. Take the example `merchant-info.json` from the repository root and copy it into `$(HOME)/shopping-samples/content`.
 Next, change its contents appropriately.
-It contains a JSON object with the following fields:
+It contains a JSON object with the following field:

     | Field                     | Type   | Description                                    |
     |---------------------------|--------|------------------------------------------------|